6 Signs of Depression

 Depression is a silent disorder.
 It is not a simple “I am sad” feeling but is the feeling of extreme sadness which affects much on what we feel, think, act and handle daily activities.

 In a report by the World Health Organization, suicide is the second leading cause of death globally.
 Among ASEAN-member countries, the Philippines has the lowest reported suicide rate but has the highest incidence of depression in Southeast Asia in 2011.
-The Philippine Psychiatric Association (PPA) reported that the depression and suicide issues among Filipinos should be addressed fast.
+The Philippine Psychiatric Association (PPA) reported that depression and suicide issues among Filipinos should be addressed fast.

 Depression is a serious mental health case which can not only affect one person but a whole community as well.
-People are often not open Here are signs that your loved one may be suffering from depression.
+People are often not open Here are signs that your loved one may be suffering from it.

 - Isolation.
-Social withdrawal or isolation is one of the most obvious signs of depression.
+Social withdrawal or isolation is one of the most obvious signs of the disorder.
 When one is depressed, they see that pulling away or shutting down from others is a way to help in coping up with depression.
 The truth is, social isolation worsens the depression case.
 Contact with others can help lessen it.

 - Poor hygiene.
 This symptom exhibits self-neglect which is the inability to attend to one’s personal needs.
 Poor hygiene not only means depression but also psychotic disorders such as dementia.

 - Change of eating habits.
-People suffering from depression may tend to over eat or not eat at all.
+People suffering from the disorder may tend to over eat or not eat at all.
 Loss or increase of appetite can be early signs of depression.
 Overeating and not eating can be a way of people to cope up with difficult situations or feelings.
 Depressed people seek comfort in food rather than comfort in social contact.
 That is why gaining and losing weight is also a sign of depression.

 - Inability to concentrate.
 Research proves that the ability to take in information quickly and efficiently is impaired in depressed individuals.
 This is seen mostly when an individual fails to finish or perform a given task.
 It can also lead to an individual to create mistakes while doing these assigned works.
 This impairment can range from mild to severe.